Apply for Admission and I-20 Form

 Provide a photocopy of your passport ID page.

-NOTE: Incoming transfer students will take an English placement test at the College before registering for classes.
+NOTE: Incoming transfer students must take an English placement test at NOVA before registering for classes.
 You will not be required to take the test if you have already completed a three-credit college English Composition course at an accredited U.S. college or university with a grade of C or better.
 If this is the case, please bring an official (unopened) transcript with you when you check in at the campus.